-Turmeric Pick-Me-Up: a turmeric tonic made with lemon, honey and ginger
+- Ginger Turmeric Tonic: a refreshing turmeric tonic made with lemon, honey and ginger.

-Honey Mustard Chicken with Turmeric: easy and delicious
+- Honey Dijon Turmeric Chicken: easy and delicious

-7 Delicious Ways to Add Turmeric to your Diet: 7 turmeric recipes
+- 7 Delicious Ways to Add Turmeric to your Diet: 7 deliciously healthy turmeric recipes

 When you make this turmeric cinnamon milk, please leave a comment and a star rating below.
 I love hearing when you've made one of my recipes!
 Subscribe to my newsletter and have new recipes delivered straight to your inbox.